 Do plant pots need drainage holes?

-Over-watering is typically how most plant owners inadvertently kill their plants.
-Any water that pools at the bottom of a planter can allow bacteria and fungus to form and cause root rot, which kills the plant.
+Overwatering is typically how most plant owners inadvertently kill their greenery.
+Any water that pools at the bottom of a planter can allow bacteria and fungus to form and cause root rot, which can be deadly.
+Though every plant owner should know their individual plant’s care and watering needs, drainage holes in a planter allow any extra water to seep out.

 Do outdoor planters need drainage holes?

-Drainage holes—especially for outdoor planters—are key to ensuring your plants don’t get over-watered and that your planter stays intact through the elements.
+Drainage holes—especially for outdoor planters—are key to ensuring your plants don’t get overwatered and that your planter stays intact through the elements.

 Do indoor planters need drainage holes?